Living with our Wild Neighbours

 I have lived in rural communities that regularly hunt wildlife.
 I have seen more roadkill incidents than I care to remember.
 I have seen the impacts of cats on birds; poison on small creatures; pollution on wild habitats; the decline in insect populations and how this reduced food source impacts bats and migratory birds; and the list goes on and on.

-At what point do we ask ourselves: How will we feel one day when the migratory swallows no longer migrate?
+At what point do we ask ourselves: How will we feel one day when the migratory swallows no longer arrive at the onset of summer?
 What could ever fill their passing?
-And then, what changes can we make to ensure that they still live amongst us, nesting in the eaves, catching insects on the wing, and their excited chatter filling the skies as they prepare themselves for their long journey south?
+And then, what changes can we make to ensure that they still live among us, nesting in the eaves, catching insects on the wing, and their excited chatter filling the skies as they prepare for their long journey south?

 Can you leave us with a story of hope?